PoCInnovation/Workshops/security/.archive/workshop-xss/README.md

 # XSS Workshop

-The slides of the XSS introduction talk can be found here : https://slides.com/loicphasme/cryptography-6-10/fullscreen
+The slides of the XSS introduction talk can be found here: https://slides.com/loicphasme/cryptography-6-10/fullscreen

-This workshop is composed of 4 steps :
+This workshop is composed of 4 steps:

 *  2 Basic XSS challenges to learn about the vulnerability
 *  1 challenge to learn about cookie stealing with XSS